top of page

 • And most importantly, we answer every question students and parents ask us in plain language.

-How Much Does the SAT Cost in 2025?
+How Much Does the SAT Cost in 2026–27?
+(Quick Summary)

 But that's just the beginning.
 From rescheduling fees to rush score reports, costs can sneak up if you're not careful.

-Pro Tip from IvyStrides: Many students accidentally overpay because they don’t plan their test dates or prep timeline carefully.
+Pro Tip from IvyStrides: Many students accidentally overpay because they don't plan their test dates or prep timeline carefully.
 Our free SAT planning call helps families build a timeline that avoids extra costs and late registration fees.
+If test-day nerves are a concern, learn how to reduce stress while studying for the SAT.

 At first glance, the SAT seems simple: register for the SAT exam, show up, take the test.
 But once you look closer, you'll find a layer of optional and not-so-optional charges that can affect your budget and your choices.